10 Tips for Creating a Killer Cryptocurrency Portfolio (Updated 2019)

 The purpose of this article is to help cryptocurrency investors wade through the mania to create a well rounded portfolio that will stand the test of time.
-These tips will break down different aspects of the coin and market which should be considered when determining if a certain coin is a promising investment.
+These tips will break down different aspects of cryptocurrencies and digital assets which should be considered when determining if a certain coin is a promising addition to your portfolio.
 This list is designed to be a starting block for your crypto race and not an exhaustive guide complete with every possible detail.
-In the end, it is up to the investor to decide which asset is best for their portfolio.
+In the end, it is up to the individual to decide which asset is best for their portfolio.

 1. Circulation Supply, Total Supply, & Market Cap